Dennis Wideman

 Dennis Earl Wideman (born March 20, 1983) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL).
-Wideman was drafted in the eighth round, 241st overall, by the Buffalo Sabres in the 2002 NHL Entry Draft.
+Wideman was drafted in the eighth round, 241st overall, by the Buffalo Sabres in the 2002 NHL entry draft.

 Playing career

 Amateur

-Wideman grew up playing his minor ice hockey in his hometown of Elmira, Ontario, playing for the Woolwich Township Wildcats "B" of the OMHA's Tri-County League and the Guelph Reps AAA Bantams of the OMHA's South Central AAA League in 1997–98.
+Wideman grew up playing his minor ice hockey in his hometown of Elmira, Ontario, playing for the Woolwich Township Wildcats "A” of the OMHA's Tri-County League and the Guelph Reps AAA Bantams of the OMHA's South Central AAA League in 1997–98.
 He played in the 1997 Quebec International Pee-Wee Hockey Tournament with Guelph.

 Wideman spent the 1998–99 season with the Elmira Sugar Kings of the Mid-Western Junior Hockey League (MWJHL), scoring 18 goals and 48 points in 47 games.
 He was then drafted by the Sudbury Wolves of the Ontario Hockey League (OHL).

 Wideman began his junior ice hockey career with the Wolves in the 1999–2000 season.
 In his rookie season in Sudbury, he had ten goals and 36 points in 63 games.
 He then added three points in 12 games in the playoffs.
 Wideman began 2000–01 in Sudbury, scoring seven goals and 18 points in 25 games before being traded to the London Knights.

 Wideman finished the 2000–01 season with London, earning eight goals and 16 points in 24 games with the Knights.
 In the playoffs, Wideman had four assists in five games.
 He exploded offensively in the 2001–02 season, scoring 27 goals and 69 points in 65 games with London, while registering 141 penalty minutes.
 In 12 playoff games, Wideman had four goals and 13 points.
 He had another solid offensive season in 2002–03, as Wideman had 20 goals and 47 points in 55 games.
 He then added six goals and 12 points in 13 playoff games Wideman returned to London as an over-ager in 2003–04, and had another very solid season.
 He scored 24 goals and had 65 points in 60 games, while posting a +52 rating.
 In 15 playoff games, Wideman scored seven goals and 17 points to finish his junior career.